coder/terraform-provider-coderd/docs/resources/workspace_proxy.md

 ### Required

-- `icon` (String) Relative path or external URL that specifes an icon to be displayed in the dashboard.
+- `icon` (String) Relative path or external URL that specifies an icon to be displayed in the dashboard.
 - `name` (String) Name of the workspace proxy.

 ### Optional